Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Dynamical large deviation principle

 where $\mc N_x$ denotes the collection of open neighborhoods of $x$. \end{lemma}

-Let $\tilde I : \mc X\to [0,+\infty]$ be the functional defined by
+Let $\tilde I\dvtx \mc X\to[0,+\infty]$ be the functional defined by

-Then the functional $I$ in \eqref{5:rilas} is the lower semicontinuous envelope of $\tilde I$, i.e.\ the largest lower semicontinuous functional below $\tilde I$.
-As simple to show, the condition that a large deviation rate function is lower semicontinuous is not restrictive.
+Then the functional $I$ in (\ref{5rilas}) is the lower semicontinuous envelope of $\tilde I$, that is, the largest lower semicontinuous functional below $\tilde I$.
+As is simple to show, the condition that a large deviation rate function is lower semicontinuous is not restrictive.
 More precisely, if a sequence of probabilities satisfies the large deviation lower bound for some rate function $\tilde I$, then the lower bound still holds with the lower semicontinuous envelope of $\tilde I$.
-The previous lemma is therefore stating that the entropy bound \eqref{5:lent} implies the large deviation lower bound.
+The previous lemma is therefore stating that the entropy bound (\ref{5lent}) implies the large deviation lower bound.